-- 1. Restart the management server. - 2.
-Log on to the Forcepoint Security Manager:

-https://<IP_address_or_hostname>:9443

-- 3. Click Data to select the Data Security module. - 4.
-Follow the prompts that appear for updating data loss protection policies and classifiers.
+- 1) Restart the management server. - Log on to the Forcepoint Security Manager: https://<IP\address\or\hostname>:9443 - 3) Click Data to select the Data Security module. - 4) Follow the prompts that appear for updating data loss protection policies and classifiers.
 Depending on the number of existing policies, this can take up to an hour.
-During this time, do not restart the server or any of the services.

-- 5. If any applications were removed from predefined endpoint application groups prior to upgrade, go to the Main > Resources > Endpoint Application Groups page and remove them again.
-The upgrade process restored these to their original state. - 6.
-Click Deploy. - Select the Email Security module and navigate to the page Settings > General > Database Downloads. - 8.
-Click Update Now to perform an immediate database download update.
+During this time, do not restart the server or any of the services. - 5) If any applications were removed from predefined endpoint application groups prior to upgrade, go to the Main > Resources > Endpoint Application Groups page and remove them again.
+The upgrade process restored these to their original state. - 6) Click Deploy. - 7) Select the Email Security module and navigate to the page Settings > General > Database Downloads.

+8) Click Update Now to perform an immediate database download update.

-For information on upgrading other Forcepoint DLP components, such as supplemental servers, agents, and Forcepoint DLP Endpoint (formerly TRITON AP-ENDPOINT DLP), refer to Upgrading to Forcepoint DLP v8.9.x, page 327.
+For information on upgrading other Forcepoint DLP components, such as supplemental servers, agents, and Forcepoint DLP Endpoint (formerly TRITON AP-ENDPOINT DLP), refer to Upgrading to Forcepoint DLP v9.0.